googleapis/google-cloud-java/generation/new_client/README.md

+# New Google Client Library Generation

-# Script to create a new client library module in google-cloud-java monorepo
+The script allows you to create a new client library module in the google-cloud-java monorepo.

-This tool is for repository maintainers only.
-Not for library users.
+**This tool is for repository maintainers only.
+Not for library users.**

 ## Prerequisites

+This section is only needed for the first run of this script.
+If it's already done, go to "Run client generation script" section.

+### Environment

 Use Linux environment.

-Install Docker
+Install Docker.

 ### Checkout google-cloud-java repository

 ```
 $ git clone https://github.com/googleapis/google-cloud-java
 ```

 ### Install pyenv